Professional Management Course Descriptions

 PMGT 611: Communications (3 credits) This course gives an overview of the elements of effective professional communications: clear, concise writing; successful public relations strategies; advertising; traditional and current marketing principles; crisis management; and use of emerging technologies such as social media.
 This course will explore these communications elements as they apply to nonprofit organizations, arts organizations, and self-promotion.

 PMGT 614: Integrated Marketing Communications (3 credits) A strong brand authentically represents an organization's vision and culture while also conveying key messages.
 Integrated marketing communications (IMC) strategies focus on building brands by developing relationships with customers.
-The focus of this course is on how to develop a strategic communications plan that is integrated across media both online and offline to create a consistent and seamless experience.
-Students will formulate and analyze promotional goals; develop a creative media plan; select appropriate channels for relevant audiences; and evaluate the effects and results of a campaign to determine its success.
-This course will use examples from social marketing and cause marketing that address social issues relating to health, environment, and community
+The focus of this course is on how to develop a strategic message and communications plan that is integrated across media both online and offline to create a consistent and seamless experience.
+Students will formulate and analyze promotional goals; develop campaign messaging, strategy, and creative media plan; select appropriate channels for relevant audiences; and learn tools to evaluate the effects and results of a campaign and determine its success.
+This course will use examples from social marketing and cause marketing that address social, cultural, and community issues.

 PMGT 616: Financial Skills and Managerial Accounting (3 credits) This course covers the creation and interpretation of financial statements, with a particular focus on building financial statements, cash flow, accounting controls, financial analysis, cost-benefit analysis, financial budgeting and applying accounting information for managerial decision-making.
 The course stresses using financial information within organizations for understanding and analyzing activities and operations.
 Students learn linkages between accounting information and management planning through cost analysis (including activity-based costing), operational and capital budgeting, and performance measurement.
 Students learn how to build financial models, analyze business plans and to justify management decisions to create financially sustainable organizations.